 Here is a handy list of who's who at St Thomas' in case you might prefer to contact them with any questions or concerns.

 If you would prefer to contact the Diocesan Safeguarding team please follow one of these links

 Reporting a safeguarding concern

-which maybe downloaded from this page of the Church of England web site Church of England Safeguarding resources.
-The Parish Safeguarding Handbook should be the first of the resources listed.
+All 3 of which maybe downloaded from this page of the Church of England web site Policy and practice Guidance

 Alongside this we have a handbook of local practices, St Thomas' Local Safeguarding Practices.

 St Thomas' has adopted the 'Church of England's National Policy Statement on the Recruitment of ex-Offenders'

 And we have formally adopted the 'Safeguarding Policy Statement Promoting a Safer Church'.

 We display the 'Promoting a Safer Church' poster prominently within our church, which may be downloaded here.

 The training is also combined, has been standardised nationally and will be delivered by staff and volunteers from the diocese, or online or by our Safeguarding Advisor.